HomeSTM32Interface R307 Fingerprint Module with STM32 (UART Tutorial)

 UART1 (FTDI) Configuration

-As I mentioned earlier, the user interactive logs will be sent through UART1 to the FT232, which will then be displayed on the serial console.
+As mentioned earlier, UART1 sends the user interaction logs to the FT232, which then displays them on the serial console.
 The image below shows the UART1 configuration.

 STM32 UART4 Configuration

-The UART1 is configured in the Asynchronous mode.
-The Baud rate is set to 115200 Bits/s with 8 Bits of word length, No parity and 1 Stop bit.
-We can configure this however we want, but this is an optimal configuration.
+Configure the UART1 in the Asynchronous mode.
+Set the Baud rate to 115200 Bits/s with 8 Bits of word length, No parity and 1 Stop bit.
+You can configure this however we want, but this is an optimal configuration.

-The pins PA9 and PA10 are configured as the UART1_TX and UART1_RX pins respectively.
-Since we only need to transmit data to the FTDI, PA9 (UART1_TX) is connected to FTDI RX as mentioned in the wiring diagram.
+The pins PA9 and PA10 will configure as the UART1_TX and UART1_RX respectively.
+Because we only need to send data to the FTDI, we connect PA9 (UART1_TX) to the FTDI’s RX pin, as shown in the wiring diagram.

 LED Configuration

-We will use the LEDs to light up when the finger is matched with the database or it does not match.
-The image below shows the pin configuration for the LEDs.
+We will use the LEDs to show whether a finger matches the database or not.
+The image below illustrates the pin configuration for the LEDs.

 STM32 LED Pin configuration

-As mentioned in the wiring diagram the RED LED is connected to pin PC1 and GREEN LED is connected to pin PC0.
-Both the pins are configured as GPIO Output, which we will control in the code itself.
+As shown in the wiring diagram, we connect the red LED to pin PC1 and the green LED to pin PC0.
+Then, we configure both pins as GPIO outputs, which we will control directly in the code.

 Writing Code to Communicate with R307